SharonaBadloe/Negation-Cue-Detection/README.md

 # Project Description:
 This project focusses on negation cue detection.
 A task where negation cues (e.g., words or affixes) are detected based on our own build classifier.
-For more information about related works and our features, see the report.
+For more information about related work and our features, see the report.

 **REQUIREMENTS**